Jul-2022-LC-LiftOff/Adventureland/README.md

 ### Overview

-Adventure app - Rent adventure equipment, schedule reservation based on availability, database of equipment and status, pay for rental, leave reviews calendar for availability
+Adventure app - Rent adventure equipment, schedule reservation based on availability, database of equipment and status, pay for rental, calendar for availability
 ---

 ### Features
 Users can CRUD an account
-Users can CRUD listings, upload photos
+Users can CRUD listings
-Users can check equipment availability using Google Calendars API Users can CRUD equipment reservations for a specified timeframe Users can pay to reserve equipment
+Users can check equipment availability using a jquery Calendar API Users can CRUD equipment reservations for a specified timeframe
-Users can rate lending/renting experience
-Users can comment on listings
 ---

 ### Technologies

-React
 JavaScript
+Thymeleaf
+Bootstrap
+HTML
+CSS
+jQuery
 Java
-Node.js
+Spring Boot
+Spring MVC
 MySQL
-HTML/CSS/Bootstrap
-Stripe (payment)
 Spring security
-Google Calendar API

 ---

 ### What We Learned

-REACT
-API integration - Google Calendar, Stripe
+API integration - jQUERY Calendar
 Bootstrap
 Spring security/authentication